 How to diminish the risk factors and reduce the risk of developing dementia.

-There are at least 400 different types of dementia, the most common of which are Alzheimer’s disease and vascular dementia.
-While some cases of dementia can occur in young people, dementia is most likely to develop in older people over 65.
-People with Down’s syndrome are more likely to develop dementia as they get older, particularly Alzheimer’s disease.
+There are over 400 different types of dementia.
+The most common types are Alzheimer’s disease and vascular dementia.
+Dementia is most likely to develop in older people over 65 but can occur at a younger age.
+People with Down syndrome are more likely to develop dementia as they get older, particularly Alzheimer’s disease.
 Most dementias are progressive and a person’s function's generally decline over time.

 Some of the most common types of dementia are:

 Although most people who develop dementia are over 65, it can affect younger people too.
-Most people with early/younger onset dementia are in their 40s or 50s.
-Since doctors don’t usually suspect dementia, the process of getting a diagnosis can be difficult.
-People who are diagnosed may have a strong family history of dementia and occasionally genetics may have a role in the development of their condition.
-Younger onset dementia can also affect those with another health condition such as Parkinson’s disease, multiple sclerosis, Huntington’s disease, HIV or AIDS.
+Most people with early onset dementia are in their 40s or 50s.
+Doctors don’t usually suspect dementia in younger people.
+The process of getting a diagnosis can therefore be difficult.
+People who develop dementia at a younger age may have a strong family history of dementia.
+Genetics may have a role in the development of their condition.
+Early onset dementia can affect those with another health condition such as Parkinson’s disease, multiple sclerosis, Huntington’s disease, HIV or AIDS.